 Allow me to first define what a ripped body is:

 A ripped body is a body composition that has a high lean muscle percentage and a low body fat percentage.
-Conseuqently, muscle definition is highly visible in a ripped body.
-An example of this is Brad Pitt in the Fightclub film, who has a chiselled chest and visible abs.
+Consequently, muscle definition is highly visible in a ripped body.
+An example of this is Brad Pitt in the Fightclub film, who has a chiseled chest and visible abs.

 The modern example of a ripped body is Brad Pitt in Fightclub.